Nanoonga/chtml-masonry/README.md

 ### Mobile considerations

 On mobile screens < 400 px wide, the tile size will be different in portrait mode than landscape.
-This will cause a second rendition of the thumbnail to be downloaded.
+This will cause a second rendition of the thumbnail to be downloaded when the device is rotated.
 It might be a waste of bandwidth, but it's not a bug.

 If you're indifferent or unsure that tiles up to 4*x* on a mobile device are worthwhile, set the constant `prefer_retina = true`.
 This will download at a maximum 2*x* even if the device's rounded device pixel ratio is higher.